“Auditions may be among your most significant career-building performances. Why not enjoy them?”

 This post will help you perform commanding live auditions.

 1. Choose Music Strategically

-To avoid making similar mistakes, opt for titles that meet any published requirements and are within your capacity.
-Favor tried-and-true pieces that you love over untested ones; never program music at the edge of your ability.
+To avoid making such mistakes, opt for titles that meet any audition requirements and are within your capacity.
+Favor tried-and-true pieces over untested ones, and never program music at the edge of your ability.

 If published repertoire guidelines seem vague, write for clarification, and get feedback from a mentor before you commit to any titles.

 Remember that auditions can trigger worry, which can lead to avoidance and injurious cramming.
 Pace yourself.

 3. Be Ready to Interview & Sight-read

 At many auditions, other than orchestral ones, you’ll be asked to explain your artistic vision and goals.
 Therefore, draft talking points and rehearse what you’ll say.

 Be prepared as well to articulate why you want to attend a given school or festival, work with a particular group, or be part of a show.
 Get ready to ask questions too: see page 294 of The Musician’s Way for a list of questions to pose at a school audition.

 If sight-reading will be required, add extra sight-reading practice to your daily routine.